Articles & Alerts

 Important Conversations: Talking to Kids About Money

 Some parents may fear that by discussing their wealth with children, the younger generation may lack the drive to be independently successful, assuming that they are sure to get a windfall at a certain age.
-Although the data in this area is new, there is some evidence suggesting that children who grow up learning about how money is earned may be more empowered to make smart decisions than those who unexpectedly have their family’s wealth thrust upon them later in life.
+Others parent with a philosophy that children who grow up learning about how money is earned may be more empowered to make smart decisions than those who unexpectedly have their family’s wealth thrust upon them later in life.

 Of course, not all conversations about money are the same.